 Our challenges in the previous steps concerned the physical world, such as job, money, and relationship problems.
 When we overcome these challenges, we build trust at the same time we put ourselves on the right path.
 The challenges in the transition phase are different as they are of spiritual nature.
 Our faith is being tested.
 It is my understanding that God wants to know how much He can trust us and how much He can use us in his service.

 The transition phase is very uncomfortable.
-While we were spiritually protected through the connection to God in the previous stages, this protection seems to be removed now.
+The spiritual protection we enjoyed in the previous stages seems to be removed now.
 Whatever we face, we are fully exposed to the challenge.
 We are being tested on what we think or do when being alone, without the visible hand of God.
 Do we keep the path when life seems upside down and emotions twirl inside and around us?
 Do we let our faith be broken when facing real hardship?
 Do we still trust Him when the arrows hit us from all sides, and the devil tempts us big times?
 Do we still love Him when we can’t understand His ways anymore?
 Do we still love Him when we feel that He has given up on us?

 This period always comes to an end!
 Whenever we hit the breaking point, God has his answer.
 As soon as we cry out to God in deep despair or when we ask God whether He has forsaken us, we show God not only that we will stay with Him no matter what, but also how much we can take.
 If we still had a bone of pride or feeling of superiority in our bones before this phase, the transition phase humbles us to the core.
 At the end of this stressful period, we know who we are and our limitations.
 But we also know that our faith and trust in God is assured.
 We grow up and become spiritual adults.